jason-medeiros/blockparty/README.md

 `apt-get install -y libxml2-dev libssl-dev libcurl4-openssl-dev libvmime-dev libpcap-dev libmailutils-dev libglib2.0-dev libjson-glib-dev libstatgrab-dev libmicrohttpd-dev libmariadb-client-lgpl-dev libmariadb-client-lgpl-dev-compat libmicrohttpd-dev libpcre3-dev libsqlite3-dev`

 ###### You also need libcsv_parser which is provided as a source package since an apt package isn't available.
 The blockparty_install_deps_ubuntu16.04.sh contains instructions on how to build it.
+This depenency may be removed in the future since I have my own CSV parser written.

 ###### The project also requires libmozjs-31-dev, which you either need to install from source, or via PPA by adding the following repo using the following commands: